REVEL & REVOLT by BEAU PATRICK COULON

 Printed in the USA

-Beau is a New Orleans based documentary photographer and filmmaker whose imagery is informed by class struggle and subcultural movements.
-Born in Hollywood, he is the eighth of ten siblings and he spent much of his childhood bouncing back and forth between California, Florida, and Oklahoma.
-At 13 he moved out of his mom’s apartment to live on the streets with punks he met on Hollywood Blvd while skipping school.
+Beau is a New Orleans-based photographer and filmmaker whose imagery draws from class struggle and subcultural movements.
+Born in Hollywood, he is the eighth of ten siblings, and he spent much of his childhood bouncing back and forth between California, Florida and Oklahoma.
+At 13, he moved out of his mom’s apartment to live on the streets with punks he met on Hollywood Blvd, while skipping school.

-As an unhoused juvenile, Coulon travelled the country—on freight trains, buses, and by thumb—along a network of derelict squats, punk houses, collectives, and DIY art spaces.
-Coulon worked seasonally as a farm hand in Washington, harvesting sugar beets in Minnesota, painting houses in New Orleans, bookbinding in SF, flipping burgers in Oklahoma, pouring concrete in Montana, doing demolition in NYC, framing art in Tampa Bay, and did a myriad of other odd jobs.
-Through these experiences he developed a perspective informed by decades of working-class struggle and nomadic living.
+Coulon traveled across the country by freight train and lived among a network of derelict squats, punk houses, collectives and DIY art spaces.
+He first arrived in New Orleans in the mid-90's and found kitchen work in the French Quarter.
+Beau also worked seasonally as a farmhand in Washington, pouring concrete in Montana, harvesting sugar beets in Minnesota, bookbinding in San Francisco, doing demolition in New York City, and framing art in Tampa Bay.
+Through these experiences, he developed a perspective informed by decades of working-class struggle and nomadic living.

 Although he no longer lives on the road or sleeps rough, his past imbues his visual storytelling.
 Coulon’s imagery is that of one whose love for his subject matter overwhelms the frame.
 His work speaks the language of the street and transient Americana, documenting the uncommon in a way that is both sentimental and timeless.